What Do You Want?

 Surprised?
 I was.

-I attended a meeting last month and was surprised to hear the stories of struggles, choices and frustrations that covered the last 30 years.
-As much as I think things have gotten easier with flex-time, job sharing and more involved Dads, women were griping.
+I attended a meeting last month and was surprised to hear the stories of struggles, choices, and frustrations.
+As much as I think things have gotten easier with flex-time, job sharing, and more involved Dads, women were griping.

 After sifting through the gripes at this meeting, what I found interesting is the true gist of their complaints wasn’t the lack of affordable childcare services, but the perceived lack of emotional support when their schedules veered off the traditional 8am – 5pm workday.
 This can happen when dealing with:

 - kids activities,